rufaida19-sys/Single-Axis-Sidereal-Tracking-Testbed/README.md

 | **8.
 Astrophotography Demonstration** | What imaging performance can the completed system achieve under dark skies? | Final processed astrophotographs captured with the completed tracker. |

-## 🧮 Calculator & Theoretical Mathematics
+## Calculator & Theoretical Mathematics

 Because straight-rod barn door trackers suffer from tangent error, a constant motor speed will inevitably cause tracking drift over long exposures.
 However, for those of you who do not want to go the extra mile, and plan on sticking to shorter exposures, this calculator can help find the optimum motor speed for you.

-* **[Launch the Live Interactive Calculator](https://rufaida19-sys.github.io/Single-Axis-Sidereal-Tracking-Testbed/calculator/calculator.html)** - Input your tracker's physical dimensions to get your optimized motor RPM.
+* **[Launch the Calculator](https://rufaida19-sys.github.io/Single-Axis-Sidereal-Tracking-Testbed/calculator/calculator.html)** - Input your tracker's physical dimensions to get your optimized motor RPM.
 *  **[Read the Full Mathematical Derivation](./calculator/THEORY.md)** - A deep dive into the calculus, angular error functions, and the equioscillation principle used to solve this problem.